stephenmac7/speech-playground/README.md

 - Repo: https://github.com/stephenmac7/mfa-service
 - Expected endpoint: http://localhost:8001

-## Configuration
-Some values like the backend ports and the data directory can be configured at `frontend/.env`.

 ## Notes
 - Models and heavy dependencies are lazily loaded on first use; the first request to some endpoints may be slow.